• Float On all about us

 Can more than one person float in a tank at a time?

 Only one person per tank.
-We have four float tanks, so up to four people can come float simultaneously in our shop.
-Double-wide tanks do exist, but we think that they take away from the whole 'sensory deprivation' experience.
+We have six float tanks, so you can throw your own float party and invite up to 5 other people to float simultaneously in our shop.
+Double-wide tanks do exist, but we think that they take away from the whole ‘sensory deprivation’ experience.

 Do I have to stay in the whole time?